-For her Risk Related, Levy is working with Dr Heather Swanson of Aarhus University on the production of a film interrogating the normalised slow violences of ecological damage.
-The project seeks to examine how the remaking of water flows to support agricultural and industrial production has upended ecologies in ways that promotes the spread of introduced organisms.
+Co-Commissioned by Aarhus University's Ecological Globalisation Research Group, Sonia Levy is working on the production of a new film interrogating the normalised slow violences of ecological damage.
+It will examine how the remaking of water flows to support agricultural and industrial production has upended ecologies in ways that promotes the spread of introduced organisms.

 Focusing on the blowback of centuries of modernist projects that have ignored multispecies relationality, the film will course through and with these disturbed ecologies, to explore how desires for economic growth and linear progress produce a landscape of lines: a series of straightened features made through and by forms of imperialism and global accumulation that reach out to distant places.
 How, it asks, do such linearised worlds prove inviting for some and deadly for others?

-Working closely with geographers and other scholars from Loughborough University, the film will draw on current research into new ecological ‘risks’ affecting Midlands waterbodies, such as the increased eutrophication of British water tied to fertiliser importation and the arrival of the Asian Clam in the Grand Union Canal.
+Working closely with geographers and other scholars from Loughborough University, as well as Heather Swanson from Aarhus University, the film will draw on current research into new ecological ‘risks’ affecting Midlands waterbodies, such as the increased eutrophication of British water tied to fertiliser importation and the arrival of the Asian Clam in the Grand Union Canal.

 The film will describe a recursive and polyvocal multispecies world in industrial ruins.
 It will endeavour to be a passionate call for additional attention to the permeability and cyclical nature of the watery spaces and how we might ultimately foster more meandering and soggy worlds.